Hochschild cohomology of generalised Grassmannians: On the (possible) non-vanishing of the higher cohomologies

 \subsection{Potential vanishing for \texorpdfstring{$\OGr(n-1,2n+1)$}{OGr(n-1,2n+1)}}

-In this section we discuss the caveat expressed in \cref{remark:caveat} by explaining what happens for the orthogonal Grassmannian~$\OGr(n-1,2n+1)$, in particular when~$n=4$.
+In this section we discuss the caveat expressed in \cref{remark:caveat} by explaining the indeterminacy in our methods for the orthogonal Grassmannian~$\OGr(n-1,2n+1)$, in particular when~$n=4$.
 Using the method outlined below we can compute the sheaf cohomology of the associated graded of the equivariant vector bundle~$\bigwedge^p\tangent_{\OGr(3,9)}$ associated to the marked Dynkin diagram

 What happens in this case, and likewise for~$n=5,6,7,8$, is similar to the phenomenon described in \cref{remark:SGr-3-8} for~$\bigwedge^3\tangent_{\SGr(3,8)}$.
-We expect it is to continue for all~$\OGr(n_1,2n+1)$ with~$n\geq 4$, associated to the marked Dynkin diagram
+We expect it is to continue for all~$\OGr(n-1,2n+1)$ with~$n\geq 4$, associated to the marked Dynkin diagram

 This makes it impossible to conclude anything from the spectral sequence \eqref{equation:konno} without a better understanding of the differentials.